pikatchu/closedsource/book/0550-connection3.md

 Jenny.

 Leo’s heart pounded.
 She was in a small, cold interrogation room, her hands resting tensely on the table in front of her.
 She wasn’t restrained, but she was trapped nonetheless.
-The dim light above her flickered.

 Marcus’s voice slithered back into his mind.